manuel-guilbault/AspNetCore.NonInteractiveOidcHandlers/README.md

 ## Common options

-The options all have the following common properties:
+Each type of handler expects its own set of options.
+However, all option types have the following common
+properties:

 ### `Authority`